-Reading/Writing Workshop .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: n/a H12600S1,

-H12600S2

-The Reading Writing Workshop course is designed to promote essential literacy, discourse and thinking skills required for students to acquire new information independently as lifelong learners.
+Reading/Writing Workshop .5 credit Grade(s): 10-12 Course Code: Prerequisite: n/a H12600 The Reading Writing Workshop course is designed to promote essential literacy, discourse and thinking skills required for students to acquire new information independently as lifelong learners.
 Throughout this course students will gain proficiency through multiple opportunities to expand their academic vocabulary and closely analyze literature texts, informational texts and multimedia text presented in a variety of formats.
 Critical thinking and the ability to independently pursue and acquire information will be taught through text, speech, media and writing analysis.
 Students will work collaboratively with their teachers, peers and educational community to develop clear communication skills in both writing and verbal discourse.
 Students will produce multiple pieces of writing for a variety of purposes and will practice presenting and defending their ideas verbally.
 Reading Writing Workshop is an elective course for 10th, 11th and 12th grade students.

-Media Literacy .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: n/a H12230S1,

-H12230S2

-In this introductory course, students will gain the ability to critically examine modern media to identify its impact in society and themselves.
+Media Literacy .5 credit Grade(s): 9-12 Course Code: Prerequisite: n/a H12230 In this introductory course, students will gain the ability to critically examine modern media to identify its impact in society and themselves.
 Students will learn about the legalities of media such as copyright and trademark as well as examine their personal digital footprints.
 Students will evaluate a variety of sources.
 Students will learn about the purposes of, perspectives portrayed within, and strategies used to create media messages.
 Students will learn persuasive techniques used in propaganda to reach a target audience.
 Students will both evaluate and create advertising messages in multiple media formats.

-Sports Writing .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: n/a H12650S1,

-H12650S2

-Sports Writing course is designed to develop students' skills in sports journalism and provide an in-depth understanding of the sports writing industry.
+Sports Writing .5 credit Grade(s): 9-12 Course Code: Prerequisite: Lexile score of H12650 1050 or greater Sports Writing course is designed to develop students' skills in sports journalism and provide an in-depth understanding of the sports writing industry.
 Throughout the course, students will learn the principles of effective sports writing, including storytelling techniques, analysis, and reporting.

-Media Production (EHS only) .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: Media Literacy or H12240S1,

-taken concurrently H12240S2

-This English elective is designed to apply media literacy strategies developed in Media Literacy.
+Media Production Prerequisite: Media Literacy or .5 credit Grade(s): 10-12 Course Code: H12240 taken concurrently This English elective is designed to apply media literacy strategies developed in Media Literacy.
 Students will study the importance of mass media and its creation in modern life at the local, national, and global levels.
 Students will create mass media artifacts that can be applied to mass communication broadcasts and create a digital portfolio of works.
 Students will recognize the impact of mass media messages through news, TV, documentaries, and persuasion on contemporary society.
 Students will analyze and evaluate the structure, strategies, and ethical issues of mass media to gain a perspective of how influential mass broadcast communication has become.
 Students will prepare for their roles as informed and engaged citizens in a democracy.
-They will use media literacy and communications skills to become writers, speakers, or media producers who address content issues and the impact of mass communication.
-They will become knowledgeable consumers and educated producers of mass media information.
+They will use media literacy producers who address content issues a knowledgeable consumers and educate and the impact of mass communication.
+The •